 PADC aims to maximize DRAM throughput for useful memory (demand and useful prefetch) requests and to delay and drop useless memory requests.
-One might think that a prefetch/demand management technique such as PADC would not be needed for larger L2 (last-level) caches since a larger cache can reduce cache misses (i.e., memory requests).
-However, a prefetcher can still generate a significant number of useful prefetch requests for some applications or program phases by correctly predicting demand access patterns which cannot be stored even in large caches due to the large working set size or streaming nature of the program.
-In addition, the prefetcher can issue a significant number of useless prefetches for other applications or program phases.
+One might think that a prefetch/demand management technique such as PADC would not be needed for larger L2 (last-level) caches since a larger cache can reduce cache misses (i.e. memory requests).
+However, a prefetcher can still generate a significant amount of useful prefetch requests for some applications or program phases by correctly predicting demand access patterns which cannot be stored even in large caches due to the large working set size or streaming nature of the program.
+In addition, the prefetcher can issue a significant number of useless prefetches for some other applications or program phases.
 For these reasons, the interference between demands and prefetches still exists in systems with large caches.
-Therefore, we hypothesize that PADC is likely to be effective in systems with large last-level caches.
+Therefore, we hypothesize PADC is likely to be effective in systems with large last-level caches.

-To test this hypothesis, we evaluate the effectiveness of PADC for various L2 cache sizes.
-We vary the private L2 cache size from 512 KB to 8 MB per core and the shared cache size from 2 to 32 MB (other cache parameters are as described in Section 6.9) on our four-core CMP system.
-Fig. 28 shows the system performance (weighted speedup) for the 32 four-core workloads.
+To test this hypothesis, we evaluated the effectiveness of PADC for various L2 cache sizes.
+We varied the L2 cache size from 512KB to 8MB per core on our 4-core CMP system.
+Figure 25 shows the system performance (weighted speedup) for the 32 4-core workloads.

-Fig. 28.
-Effect of PADC on various cache sizes per core on four-core system. (a) Private L2 caches per core. (b) Shared L2 cache.
+Figure 25.
+Effect of PADC on various cache sizes per core on the 4-core system

 As expected, with larger cache sizes, baseline system performance improves.
-However, the stream prefetcher still effectively improves performance compared to no prefetching with either the demand-first or the demand-prefetchequal policy.
-In addition, PADC consistently and significantly improves performance compared to both demandfirst and demand-prefetch-equal policies for both private and shared caches, regardless of cache size.
-This is mainly because even with large caches, there are still a significant number of both useful and useless prefetches generated.
+However, the stream prefetcher still effectively improves performance compared to no prefetching with either the demand-first and the demand-prefetch-equal policy.
+In addition, PADC consistently and significantly improves performance compared to both demand-first and demand-prefetch-equal policies regardless of cache size.
+This is mainly because even with large caches there is still a significant number of both useful and useless prefetches generated.
 Therefore, the interference between prefetch and demand requests still needs to be intelligently controlled.

-There are two other notable observations in Fig. 28: 1) the demand-prefetch-equal policy starts outperforming the demand-first policy for private caches greater than 1 MB (8 MB for the shared cache), and 2) performance of APS (without APD) becomes closer to that of PADC (APS and APD together) as the cache size becomes larger.
-Note that these trends hold for both private and shared L2 caches.
+There are two notable observations from Figure 25: 1) the demand-pref-equal policy starts outperforming the demand-first policy for caches greater than 1MB, and 2) the performance of APS (without APD) becomes closer to that of PADC (APS and APD together) as the cache size becomes larger.

 Both observations can be explained by two reasons.
 First, a larger cache reduces irregular (or hard-to-prefetch) conflict cache misses due to the increased cache capacity.
-This makes the prefetcher more accurate because it reduces the allocations of stream entries for hard-to-prefetch access patterns (note that only a demand cache miss allocates a stream prefetch entry, as discussed in Section 2.3).
+This makes the prefetcher more accurate because it reduces the allocations of stream entries for hard-to-prefetch access patterns (note that only a demand cache miss allocates a stream prefetch entry as discussed in Section 2.3).
 Second, a larger cache can tolerate some degree of cache pollution.
 Due to the increased cache capacity, the probability of replacing a demand or useful prefetch line with a useless prefetch in the cache is reduced.

 For these reasons, the effect of deprioritizing or dropping likely-useless prefetches becomes less significant with a larger cache.
-As a result, as cache size increases, techniques that prioritize demands (e.g., demand-first) and drop prefetches (APD) start becoming less effective.
+As a result, as cache size increases, techniques that prioritize demands (e.g. demand-first) and drop prefetches (APD) start becoming less effective.
 However, the interference between prefetch and demand requests is not completely eliminated since some applications still suffer from useless prefetches.
-PADC (and APS) is effective in reducing this interference in systems with large caches, and therefore, still performs significantly better than the rigid scheduling policies.
+PADC (and APS) is effective in reducing this interference in systems with large caches and therefore still performs significantly better than the rigid scheduling policies.

-Note that PADC is cost-effective for both private and shared L2 caches.
-For instance, PADC with a 512 KB private L2 cache per core performs almost the same as demand-first with a 2 MB private L2 cache per core, as shown in Fig. 28a.
-Thus, PADC (which requires only 4.25 KB storage) achieves the equivalent performance improvement that an additional 6 MB (1.5 MB $\times$ 4 cores) of cache storage would provide in the four-core system.
+Note that PADC with a 512KB L2 cache per core performs almost the same as demand-first with a 2MB L2 cache per core.
+Thus, PADC, which requires only 4.25KB storage, achieves the equivalent performance improvement that an additional 6MB ($1.5MB \times 4$ (cores)) of cache storage would provide in the 4-core system.